 Loving, playful and energetic, the Chiweenie is dedicated to his family and will become your little shadow.
-He’ll want to play with you constantly (unless of course he’s curled up on your lap).
+He’ll want to play with you constantly (unless of course he’s napping in your lap).
 And even with his small size, he makes a wonderful watchdog.
 He’ll alert you with a series of sharp barks to let you know if someone is approaching the house.
 He doesn’t miss a thing and notices everything that goes on around him.

 Chiweenies are great for single people, retirees and families with older children.
 And because of their compact size, you can travel with them just about anywhere.
-This hybrid isn’t the best choice for families with young children, as they can be easily irritated by noise and activity.
-They are also known to not get along with other animals, so he should be the only dog in your household.
+This hybrid isn’t the best choice for families with young children, as they can be easily irritated by noise.
+They ‘re also known to not get along with other animals, so he should be the only dog in your household.
 If raised alongside other dogs as a puppy, he should be fine to live in a multi dog household.